nbeaver/why-linux-is-better/readme.rst

 .. _filetypes are determined: http://www.howtogeek.com/192628/mime-types-explained-why-linux-and-mac-os-x-dont-need-file-extensions/

-A file's executable status is separate from its file extension, and an executable text file written in a scripting language can control how it is run via the `first-line shebang convention`_, e.g. ``#!/usr/bin/env python3 -i``.
+A file's executable status is `separate from its file extension`_, and an executable text file written in a scripting language can control how it is run via the `first-line shebang convention`_, e.g. ``#!/usr/bin/env python3 -i``.